LeoTN/yt-dlp-autohotkey-gui/README.md

 **How to use**

-> 1. Open the video you wish to download.
+> 1. Open the video you wish to download in your browser.
 For example [this](https://www.youtube.com/watch?v=xvFZjo5PgG0) one.
 > 2. Press **SHIFT + CTRL + ALT + S** in order to save the URL.
 > 3. Alternatively, you can hover over the video thumbnail, for example on the YouTube homepage,
 > and press **SHIFT + CTRL + ALT + F** to capture the URL directly.